 - Best All-Around: Schwinn Meridian Adult Tricycle

-- Best Folding Trike with Gears: Mantis Tri-Rad Folding Tricycle (6-Speed Option)
+- Best Folding Adult Tricycle: Mantis Tri-Rad Folding Tricyle

-- Best for Rougher Terrain: Vanell Adult Mountain Tricycle
+- For Rougher Terrain: Vanell Adult Mountain Tricycle

-- Best of the Rest: Kent Westport Folding Tricycle
+- Best of the Rest: Slsy 7-Speed Tricycle

 Read on for more choices, photos, in depth reviews, and all about the testing we did to reach our top picks.

 Testing the best adult tricycles was a difficult task, as it turns out.
 As with other bicycle related testing we have done in our lives as biking enthusiasts, there are a number of variables that are beyond our control that can mess up our results.
-These variables include the climate to the environment we are testing in to the weather on particular days that we have a particular trike out for testing.
+These variables range from the climate to the environment we are testing in to the weather on particular days that we have each trike out for our tests.

 We also wanted to make sure to get a wide variety of terrain into our testing procedure so we could see how the tricycles performed on flat open roads, on narrow bike paths, on gravel, up and down hills, even on grass and in a bit of mud.
 At the same time, most riders will be spending most of their time on a paved bike path or road, so that needed to be the bread and butter of the testing.

 Luckily for everyone, AdultTricyclesPro is based in lovely Boulder, Colorado where we have an abundance of paved and unpaved trails, wide bike lanes, off road areas, gravel paths, and plenty of sunny days on which to do the testing.
-The main testing route we used was along the Boulder Creek path and the Goose Creek path as well as big hill we had to go up and then down to get from one to the other.
-We also added in a few offroad and grass test areas for the bikes that could handle it (a few of the bikes, particularly with the smaller wheel were not well suited to off-roading).
+The main testing route we used was along the Boulder Creek path and the Goose Creek path as well as a big hill we had to go up and then down to get between the two creek paths.
+We also added in a few off road and grass test areas for the bikes that could handle it (a few of the bikes, particularly with the smaller wheel diameters were not well-suited to off-roading).

 So, it was a lot of work!
-Hopefully you enjoy the detailed reviews below!
+Hopefully you enjoy the detailed reviews below and find them useful.

 1. Schwinn Meridian Adult Tricycle

 That said, the Meridian is about more than just its brand name!
-There are two wheel sizes available, the 24" or the 26".
+There are two wheel sizes available, the 24″ or the 26″.
 There is not a huge difference between these two, but the smaller wheel will make the whole bike a little less bulky and is ideal for a slightly smaller rider.
-Taller and larger riders on the other hand should lean toward the 26".
-We think most people will prefer the 26" wheel option because of the added smoothness and comfort of the ride.
-Really though, you're not likely to notice a big difference either way.
-Both sizes are quite standard for bicycles, so replacing tires or repairing flats won't ever be an issue like you might find with some trikes that have a much smaller wheel size.
+Taller and larger riders on the other hand should lean toward the 26″.
+A rough guide would be that the 24″ wheel is for people between 5′ and 5’10” while the 26″ is ideal for people from 5’5″ up to 6’2″.
+If you’re in the middle, you should be either with either size.
+We think most people will prefer the 26″ wheel option because of the added smoothness and comfort of the ride.
+Really though, you’re not likely to notice a big difference either way.
+Both sizes are quite standard for bicycles, so replacing tires or repairing flats won’t ever be an issue like you might find with some trikes that have a much smaller wheel size.